algosup/2024-2025-project-1-fpga-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 ### 3. Movement

 #### A) Player Movement
 Each player movement is managed by the movement module.
 Every movement is controlled by the player input.
-The player can move up, down, left, and right.
-The player can also jump to the next cell in the direction he is moving.
+The player can move forward, backward, left, and right on the screen.

 ##### ➭ <ins>Player Inputs for Movements</ins>
 The player can move using the following inputs:
-- **SW1 (Go Board switch 1):** The player moves up by one cell.
+- **SW1 (Go Board switch 1):** The player moves forward by one cell.
-- **Controller red button (PMOD PIN 4):** The player moves up by one cell.
+- **Controller red button (PMOD PIN 4):** The player moves forward by one cell.
 <br/>

-- **SW4 (Go Board switch 4:** The player moves down by one cell.
+- **SW4 (Go Board switch 4):** The player moves backward by one cell.
-- **Controller yellow button (PMOD PIN 2):** The player moves down by one cell.
+- **Controller yellow button (PMOD PIN 2):** The player moves backward by one cell.
 <br/>

-- **SW2 (Go Board switch 2:** The player moves left by one cell.
+- **SW2 (Go Board switch 2):** The player moves left by one cell.
 - **Controller blue button (PMOD PIN 1):** The player moves left by one cell.
 <br/>

-- **SW3 (Go Board switch 3:** The player moves right by one cell.
+- **SW3 (Go Board switch 3):** The player moves right by one cell.
 - **Controller green button (PMOD PIN 3):** The player moves right by one cell.

 ##### ➭ <ins>Player Movement Logic</ins>